Choosing a Heating or Cooling Contractor

 How should you begin the process of selecting a contractor?
 For starters, ask your friends and associates for recommendations.
 Word of mouth is one of the most important forms of advertising for small businesses.
 Ask your friends if they have used an HVAC contractor in the past and, if so, who they used.
 Ask if they had a good experience with this company.
 Contractors are likely to work harder for you if they know that you have a connection to an existing network with whom they are associated.
-They know that if you do not have a good experience, that news may get back to the people that recommended them to you, possibly with substantial negative consequences.
+Stories about bad experiences can travel very quickly through business and friend networks, potentially with a real impact to their bottom line.

 Once you’ve begun interviewing contractors, there are several questions you should ask to ensure they will provide the support you will need in the future.

 Has the contractor been in business for several years?
-Assuming all other criteria were held constant, you would probably want to choose a contractor who has established a successful track record over one who hasn't.
-An established record provides two benefits:
+Assuming all other criteria were the same, you would probably want to choose a contractor who has established a successful track record over one who hasn't.
+An established record provides three benefits:

-- if the contractor has established a track record, they should have not problem providing you with references who can substantiate that record.
+- If the contractor has established a track record, they should be happy to provide you with references who can substantiate that record.

 Always request and check multiple references.
 In a survey of 2,000 homeowners, we found that only 25% of homeowners checked their contractors' references.
 However, the people that did check references were happier with the results than the people that didn't.